project-gemmi/benchmarking-fft/README.md

 Strange, the gap between MKL and FFTW should not be that big?

+The 416x256x416 transform result from `3d.cpp` (see below) are:
+0.65s for FFTW (measured), 1.4s for FFTW (estimated) and 4.3s for kissfft.

 ### Binary size

 FFTW3 is a couple MB.